aws-cloudformation/aws-guard-rules-registry/docs/Guard-Rules-Dev-Guide.md

 # Guard Rule Contribution Guide

 The following details the development requirements to submit individual Guard rules for use in the Guard Rules Registry.
-The development conventions and standards allow Guard Rule Registry to be a modular and support Guard Rule Sets builds via the Guard Map process.
+The development conventions and standards allow Guard Rule Registry to be modular and support Guard Rule Set builds via the Guard Map process.
 All Guard Rule contributions must follow the standards in order for pull-request to be approved.

 ## Guidelines and Conventions Summary